Macromaniak/easy-stagepush-sender/readme.txt

 === Easy StagePush Sender ===
 Contributors: anandhunadesh, phaseswpdev
-Tags: publishing, content-sync, acf, media, dev-to-live Requires at least: 6.3
+Tags: publishing, content-sync, acf, media, dev-to-live, migration, staging Requires at least: 6.3
 Tested up to: 6.8
-Stable tag: 1.0
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-A simple plugin to manage automatic publishing of posts, pages, and custom content from a staging/dev WordPress site to a production site.
+Push posts, pages, and custom content from your staging or development WordPress site to your production site with a single click—includes ACF fields, media, taxonomies, and SEO metadata.

 === Description ===

-Easy StagePush Sender is a powerful WordPress plugin that allows you to push content — including ACF fields, media files, featured images, taxonomy terms, and SEO metadata — directly from your development or staging site to your live site with a single click.
+**Easy StagePush Sender** lets you safely and easily migrate content — including ACF fields, media files, featured images, taxonomy terms, and SEO metadata — directly from your staging/dev site to your production site.

-The plugin adds a meta checkbox to selected post types.
-When checked, and the post is published or updated, the post is automatically pushed to the production environment via REST API.
+A “Push to Live” button appears in the editor sidebar for all supported post types.
+When you click the button, the plugin instantly transfers the post, including all custom fields and media references, to your live site using a secure REST API endpoint.

-This plugin is intended to be used in tandem with the [Easy StagePush Receiver](https://wordpress.org/plugins/easy-stagepush-receiver/) plugin, which must be installed on the live site to receive the pushed content.
+This plugin is designed to work with the [Easy StagePush Receiver](https://wordpress.org/plugins/easy-stagepush-receiver/) plugin, which must be installed on your production site to receive the content.

-**Important:** This plugin assumes your production site is a structural mirror of your development site.
-That means all custom post types, taxonomies, and ACF field groups used in the dev site must also exist and be registered on the production site.
-This plugin does not create post types, taxonomies, or field groups — it only pushes content and metadata.
+**Important:** Your production site should have the same post types, taxonomies, and ACF field groups as your staging/dev site.
+This plugin does not register or sync post type or field definitions—it only pushes content and metadata.

 === Features ===

-* Push posts, pages, and custom post types (CPTs) from dev to production
+* Manual “Push to Live” button for posts, pages, and custom post types (CPTs)
-* Supports ACF Flexible Content Fields, Relationships, Repeaters, Groups
+* One-click transfer of all post content, including ACF Flexible Content, Relationships, Repeaters, and Groups
-* Includes featured images and other media without duplication
+* Seamless handling of featured images and other media (no duplication)
-* Syncs taxonomy terms (including custom taxonomies)
+* Taxonomy and term synchronization (including custom taxonomies)
-* Includes Yoast SEO meta fields
+* Yoast SEO metadata transfer
 * Respects page templates and parent/child hierarchies
-* Supports file and SVG field types
+* Supports scheduled posts, files, SVGs, and more
-* Customizable settings panel to control sync options and endpoints
+* Customizable settings panel for site URL and allowed post types

 === Usage ===

-1. Install and activate **Easy StagePush Sender** on your development/staging WordPress site.
+1. **Install and activate** Easy StagePush Sender on your development/staging WordPress site.
-2. Install and activate **Easy StagePush Receiver** on your live/production WordPress site.
+2. **Install and activate** Easy StagePush Receiver on your live/production WordPress site.
-3. Configure sender settings in Settings → StagePush.
+3. Go to **Settings → StagePush** on your dev/staging site:
    - Enter the production site URL.
+   - (Optional) Enter the dev/staging site URL for automatic URL replacement.
-   - Select which post types should support syncing.
+   - Select the post types you want to enable for pushing.
-   - Enable or disable the meta checkbox visibility.
-4. Edit a post or page of a supported type, check "Publish to Production", and click "Update" or "Publish".
+4. Edit a post, page, or custom post type.
+5. Click the **Push to Live** button in the editor’s sidebar meta box.
-5. The content, ACF data, media, and metadata will be automatically pushed to your live site.
+6. Your post’s content, ACF data, media references, taxonomy, and SEO metadata will be transferred to your live site instantly, preserving status (draft, scheduled, published, etc.).

-**Note:** Ensure that all ACF field groups, post types, and taxonomies used on the staging site are also present on the production site for proper content mapping and display.
+**Note:** Make sure all ACF field groups, post types, and taxonomies exist on both sites for proper mapping.

 === Frequently Asked Questions ===

 = Does this plugin sync content both ways? =

-No. Syncing is one-way — from the dev/staging site to the live/production site.
+No. Content is pushed one way only: from your staging/dev site to your production site.

 = Is the Receiver plugin required? =

 Yes.
-Easy StagePush Receiver must be installed and active on the destination site to receive and import content.
+Easy StagePush Receiver must be active on your production site to accept incoming posts.

+= Does the “Push to Live” button work for scheduled posts and drafts? =

+Yes!
+The current post status (draft, published, scheduled, etc.) and post date are included in the push, so scheduled posts will remain scheduled on production.

-= What about security and authentication? =
+= Is authentication required? =

-The current version uses an open REST endpoint for convenience.
-You may restrict access using authentication headers or IP whitelisting in future updates.
+Currently, the REST endpoint is open for convenience.
+You can restrict access using authentication headers, IP whitelisting, or additional security measures as needed.

-= Will it create duplicate media files? =
+= Will this create duplicate media? =

-No. The plugin checks for existing media by filename and avoids re-uploading files.
+No. The plugin references media files by URL, and the receiver checks for existing media by filename to avoid duplication.

 === Support ===

-If you have any questions, issues, or feature requests, please feel free to reach out at anandhu.natesh@gmail.com / anandhu.nadesh@gmail.com
+For support, questions, or feature requests, contact anandhu.natesh@gmail.com / anandhu.nadesh@gmail.com
-If you want to contribute, please create an issue or submit a pull request on [Github](https://github.com/Macromaniak/easy-stagepush-sender).
+Contributions are welcome on [GitHub](https://github.com/Macromaniak/easy-stagepush-sender).

 === License ===

-This plugin is licensed under the GPLv2 or later.
+This plugin is licensed under GPLv2 or later.
 You are free to use, modify, and distribute this plugin under the terms of the license.